NEW AI Baking Expert — your perfect recipe, guided by AI

 Other leavening agents like baking powder and baking soda will also cause the gases in breads and cakes to expand/rise faster.
 (One teaspoon of baking powder at 5,000 feet yields 20% more volume than at sea level!)

-So my recommendation is to try the gluten free recipe without adjustment first.
+If you have the time and the luxury to do so, my recommendation is to try your gluten-free recipe without adjustment first.
 Keep good notes so that you remember any problems that developed with each recipe, and what solutions you devised that worked.
 If you encounter problems, reference these tips to help.

-♦ What if your gluten free bread or cakes rise too fast and then collapse:
+♦ What do I do if my gluten free bread or cakes rise too fast and then collapse?

 • Adjust the leavening agents: reduce baking powder by 1/4 teaspoon for each teaspoon called for in the recipe if you are baking above 6,000 feet.
 If you are baking at 8,000 feet or higher, reduce by 1/2 teaspoon for each teaspoon in the recipe.

 • Reduce the rise time of yeast breads.
-Do not let the dough rise higher than the side of the pan.
+Never let the dough rise higher than the side of the pan.
 Check frequently to ensure bread is not rising more than double its size before baking.
+Shoot for rising 1 1/2 times the size of the dough, not doubling.

 • Do not fill muffins or cake pans more than 1/2 full.